f5devcentral/f5-agility-labs-waf/docs/waf2025/module4/lab1.rst

 ..
 NOTE:: Each solution may show a script or just a graphQL payload to use to execute the attack.
 If it shows a script, you will find a script file matching that attack type in the /graphql directory in the user’s home directory.
 If the solution shows a GraphQL payload you may choose either the GraphiQL Chrome extension or Burp Suite to execute the attack.
 After each attack you should review the WAF logs to see the results and which violations triggered.
-See the “Review Waf Logs” section at the end of this exercise/module for instructions.
+See the “Review Waf Logs” section at the end of Lab 2 for instructions.